Kiwi speedway great Ivan Mauger dies

 He retired to the Gold Coast in 1987 but maintained his connections with motorcycling as a promoter and mentor for young riders.

-Christchurch-born Mauger won 15 world titles, mostly in the 1970s, along with countless other events and enjoyed international celebrity status.
+Christchurch-born Mauger won 15 world titles in total, mostly in the 1970s, along with countless other events and enjoyed international celebrity status.

-He was crowned New Zealand sportsman of the year in 1977 and 1979 and was inducted into the New Zealand Sports Hall of Fame in 1990.
+He was crowned New Zealand sportsman of the year in 1977 and 1979 and was later inducted into the New Zealand Sports Hall of Fame.

 The first three team titles came with Great Britain before the last came with New Zealand, in 1979.